Pre-Departure Information (for accepted participants)

 The fee for HTH Insurance is included in the program fee for faculty-led programs only.
 Therefore, students participating in these programs will be enrolled in the insurance plan automatically, and their coverage card will be mailed to the address on their study abroad applications.
 No further action is required by these participants.

 Students on all other programs (exchange programs and non-UMSL programs) must enroll themselves in the insurance program.
 Students cannot register at UMSL, or receive financial aid and scholarships, until they have enrolled in the insurance program.
-Students must enroll by May 1 for summer and fall semesters, and by December 1 for spring semester.
+Students must enroll by the deadlines on their acceptance letter.

 To register, please follow these instructions.